Topaz class teacher - Mr Wilkinson

 Our homework will be based on key skills and the WhISK sheet.

-Practise the 6, 8 and 9 times tables.
+Children should be focusing on their times tables and should have identified their three (3) focus times tables.
+They need practice writing these out and use the ttrockstars.com and hit the button.com websites to support their learning.
 Make sure you know them off by heart and can answer questions even if they aren't in order (eg 6x9, 2x9, 11x9)

 Read every day - this can be a book from home, school or online; fiction or non-fiction.
 Remember to record this in your reading diary.

-Use the WhISK sheet to broaden your understanding of our theme - A right Royal Battle.
+Use the WhISK sheet to broaden your understanding of our theme - Law and Order.
 You could:

 If you are off school for COVID reasons but are not showing symptoms, then you can complete the work below.
 This will help to ensure you do not miss out on too much of the learning.

 We hope you have enjoyed writing your crime newspaper reports.
 This week, we would like you to spend a couple of days finishing these off, writing the closing paragraph and if you have time, you can publish this and make it look like a real newspaper.